wcupped/fastimgdownload/README.md

 ```

 # Explanation
 ### Fast Image Downloader (FID) uses module requests but FID simplifies the download of image from the internet.
 For example, we get the url of the image.
-We're importing the library and then calling the function 'download' and in the brackets we paste attributes:
+We're importing the library and then calling the function 'download' and in the brackets we paste parameters:
 ### Url (str or var), the name of image that will be saved (str or var) and extension (str or var).
 There are two of them right now (jpg, png)

 # Description